armapituhas/Alorie/README.md

 **Status: early rebuild.** The bot currently connects to Discord and syncs commands, but no user-facing commands are implemented yet.

+## FEATURES!!

+- You can now log food from a photo, and get estimated calorie/macro breakdown

 ## Planned features

-- Log food from a photo, get an estimated calorie/macro breakdown
 - Tag entries by meal (breakfast/lunch/dinner/snack)
 - Daily or weekly calorie goals
 - And more!